 Alameda County Measure B Funding

-East Bay Paratransit thanks the voters of Alameda County for Measure B’s contribution to providing this needed transportation to individuals with disabilities in Alameda County!
+East Bay Paratransit thanks the voters of Alameda County for supporting the original Measure B and the recent Measure BB, both of which contribute to provision of needed transportation to individuals with disabilities.

 - Purchase of Web-based Interactive Voice Response Scheduling System software (IVR), which allows automated calls to riders about vehicle arrival times.
 The system allows night before calls reminding riders of their trip and pick-up time the next day.
 On the day of service, the rider expecting a vehicle will get a telephone call indicating their vehicle’s arrival time e.g.; “your vehicle will arrive in 5 minutes".
 Project cost: $200,000.

 - New Freedom Funds Grant Match to provide the local match part of a $144,000 grant awarded to AC Transit to develop a detailed inventory and create an updateable data base of all traditional and non-traditional transportation resources in Alameda and Western Contra Costa Counties.
 Project Cost: $36,000.

 - Second phase of the MDT/AVL (Mobile Data Computers / Automatic Vehicle Locator) project to complete installation of small computers in all 200+ vehicles in the East Bay Paratransit fleet.
 This project funded 120 units.
 MDT/AVL systems provide improved communication between drivers and dispatchers.
 A visual display (monitor) is installed in each vehicle to provide a driver with real time text messages regarding pick-ups, drop offs and cancellations.
 The AVL function helps the driver with maps, Directions of location, and path of travel to destinations.
 Completed November 2010.
 Project Cost $360,000.